snimmagadda1/PD-and-ET-Tremor-Quantification/README.md

 # Project Name

-This is the repo housing Park N' Sons Essential Tremometer Standalone Application
+This is the repo housing Park N' Sons Essential Tremometer Standalone Application and necessary peripherals.

 ## Installation